serenahuang225/serenahuang225/README.md

 ### Hi, I'm Serena 👋

+📚 Currently teaching Python through Stanford's Code in Place

-- ✨ Former NASA SEES Aerospace Engineer Intern and SWE Intern at Ariel
+✨ Former NASA SEES Aerospace Research Intern and SWE Intern at Ariel

-- 🛠️ Experienced in maching learning, data analysis, and full-stack development
+🛠️ Experienced in maching learning, data analysis, and full-stack development

-- 📫 How to reach me: [serenahuang225@gmail.com]
+💌 Reach out at serenahuang225@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/serenahuang225)!

-- 🔗 View my website here: [https://serenahuang.vercel.app/]!
+🔗 Learn more about me through my website [here](https://serenahuang.vercel.app/)

 <!--
 **serenahuang225/serenahuang225** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.